 Colosseum & Roman Forum Area

-The Colosseum is one of Rome's most iconic landmarks, drawing over 7 million visitors annually.
+The Colosseum is one of Rome's most well-known landmarks, drawing over 7 million visitors annually.
 To avoid the 1-2 hour queues, book your tickets online for €16-18.
 This ticket also grants access to the Roman Forum and Palatine Hill, making it a comprehensive historical package.

 More in Guide to Rome Districts